Chicken Parmesan with Linguine

 • 1/2 teaspoon freshly ground black pepper

-• 8 oz Mozzarella cheese grated
+• 8 oz Mozzarella cheese sliced

 • 1 pound linguine See my Homemade Recipe Here.